milally/CLEUR-DEVNET-2298/README.md

 # CLEUR-DEVNET-2298
-Repo for code presented at Cisco Live US 2019
+Repo for code presented at Cisco Live Europe 2020